 Professional Development Workshops

-Through the program core courses, graduate students will understand how to work across disciplinary boundaries within different systems and environments.
+Through the program core course, graduate students will understand how to work across disciplinary boundaries within different systems and environments.
 Our workshops focus on communication and professionalism, producing well-prepared leaders who have broad skill sets essential to academic and non-academic career sectors.

 Foundations in Extreme Biofilms Course